BSski/discord-reminder-bot/README.md

 9. Create a new monitor on https://uptimerobot.com/ on the link of aforementioned website.
 10. Done!
 The bot is ready to use.

-Feel free to contact me if you have any questions :smiley:
+Feel free to contact me if you have any questions :slightly_smiling_face:

 ## :closed_lock_with_key: Environment Variables